sargsyan/github-notifier/README.md

 # Troubleshooting

-to check the daemon logs for the error use
+To check the daemon logs for the error use

 ```sh
 tail -f /var/log/system.log
 ```

+if the system logs tell that the application keeps exiting with non-zero exit codes, you can check the application log files located in the application folder and named **service.log**